rick-r/marriage-figaro-norway/captions.md

 un'infida, un'empia sei
 e mi cerchi d'infamar.

-    I don't wanna hear it.
-Get out of here, I never want to see you again, and take your crap with you!
+    Get out of here,
+    I never want to see you again, and take your crap with you!